-All services are provided through the Turning Point Program Coordinator/Student Advocate.
-The coordinator recognizes that non-traditional students have different needs than students coming straight from high school and that taking college courses after being away from school for a time can be intimidating.
-Services provided by the Turning Point program through the coordinator/student advocate include orientation to college and community resources such as applying to the college, financial aid opportunities, scholarships, student success services, advising, career exploration, workshops, mentoring, and advocacy.
+All services are provided through the Academic Access and Resource Coordinator located in the Humanities Building in room 1.
+The coordinator recognizes the non-traditional students have different needs than students coming straight from high school and that taking college courses after being away from school for a time can be intimidating.
+Services provided by the Turning Point program include general support and advising, community referrals, and advocacy.

 For more information or to schedule an appointment, please call 301-784-5234 or email email@example.com.